AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution-iq/attribution.md

 ## Instance-Based Attribution {#section_A81DBC3B19014CE3894131F1CF72736F}

-Attribution in Analysis Workspace utilizes the “instance” of any dimension, meaning that attribution models get applied to the values that were passed into Analytics (after processing rules, VISTA, and Marketing Channels Processing Rules).
+Attribution in Analysis Workspace utilizes the "instance" of any dimension, meaning that attribution models get applied to the values that were passed into Analytics (after processing rules, VISTA, and Marketing Channels Processing Rules).
 Effectively, this means there is no difference between a prop or eVar (or any other dimension) for the sake of attribution modeling.
 Props can be set to persist using any of the lookback windows or models below, and allocation and expiration settings for eVars are not used (as specified in Admin settings) when the attribution lookback windows or models are applied.

 ## Attribution Lookback Window {#section_A2782BB64171431EB370CDCD4AD8030D}